What happens when I make a complaint?

 You will be informed of your right to an external independent review through a designated person and/or the appropriate ombudsman service.
 If you are not a tenant or leaseholder, you do not have this right as the ombudsman service will only review complaints from residents.

-If your complaint is not considered for review at a complaints panel, we will give you an explanation as to why we’ve made the decision.
+If your complaint is not considered for review, we will give you an explanation as to why we’ve made the decision.

 Once your complaint has been reviewed we will write to you to let you know the outcome.

 What if I am still not happy with the decision?

 If you are not satisfied with the final decision made, you can ask a designated person to review this or wait eight weeks to refer your complaint to the Housing Ombudsman Service.
 For decisions about any financial advice or equity loan before April 2014 you can contact the Financial Services Ombudsman.